-- In one bowl, combine the grated courgette, olive oil and eggs and mix well.
+- In one bowl, combine the grated courgette, olive oil, vanilla essence and eggs and mix well.
 If the grated courgette seems very watery, first place it in a clean kitchen towel and squeeze out some of the moisture.

-- Sift the flour and baking powder in to another bowl, then add the psyllium husks, sugar, cocoa powder, vanilla, spice and salt.
+- Sift the flour and baking powder in to another bowl, then add the psyllium husks (if using), sugar, cocoa powder, spice and salt.
 Mix to combine.

-- Pour the wet ingredients in to the dry ingredients and mix until just combined, then fold in the chopped peanuts.
+- Pour the wet ingredients in to the dry ingredients and mix until just combined.

 - Line a 26cm round spring form cake tin with greaseproof paper and pour in your batter.

 - Bake for around 45 – 50 minutes or until a wooden skewer inserted in to the middle comes our clean.
 I always check after 30 minutes, and if I feel it’s starting to go too dark on top I cover it with tin foil to stop the top burning.